Overview

 SaaS Security Posture Management page

-The “Overview” page functions as the SSPM dashboard and includes quick-view graphs that give you a snapshot of your SSPM status.
+The Posture Management page includes a summary and graphs that offer a quick overview of your SSPM status.

-On the “Manage” tab, you will see the list of Tenants and applications you added to your posture management.
+On the Manage Tenants tab, you will see the list of Tenants and applications you added to your posture management.

 Clicking on a Tenant will open it and enable you to view and manage its policies.

-Use the column headers to sort the information (2)
+Use the column headers (2) to organize the information by domain, modules, or other criteria.

 When changing a policy’s “Status” or “Severity,” you can add a comment describing the reason for the change (7).

-Forward failed SSMP policies to application owners for resolution.
+Send failed SSMP policies to application owners for resolution

 If you do not own the app with the failed policy, you can request that the owner review and resolve the issue that caused it to fail.